mpw75/Saffron/README.md

 [^2]

 ## Growth Preferences and Descriptions
+Family/Genus/Species: Iridaceae/Crocus/C. sativus

-_Crocus sativus sprouts 4-6 inches high from a corm 2-4 inches below the surface.
+Crocus sativus sprouts 4-6 inches high from a corm 2-4 inches below the surface.
 The plants should be grown 3-4 inches apart.
 The bulb produces a small stalk that is pale yellow in color, wrapped in green grassy leaves.
 At the top, lilac teacup shaped petals bloom and shelter 3 amber colored Saffron stigma that poke beyond the bloom.

 The plant thrives in medium moisture soils with drainage and grow best in sunny or partially shaded spaces.
-Long dry summers are most suitable for a successful autumn harvest.
 The flowers curl at night and re-bloom in the morning and good weather. [^3]

 ## Abundance and Reproduction